albertogallini/txn_engine/Readme.md

 ### Generalization of Disputes:
 - Deposits: When disputing a deposit, you would move the disputed amount from available to held.
 This keeps the total the same since you're just reallocating the funds.
-- Withdrawals: When disputing a withdrawal, the process is similar but with a twist: the amount held would indeed be <i>negative</i> because it represents money that was taken out (withdrawn) from the account but is now under dispute.
+- Withdrawals: When disputing a withdrawal, the process is similar but with a twist: the amount held would indeed be *negative* because it represents money that was taken out (withdrawn) from the account but is now under dispute.
 Holding a negative amount means you're reserving the possibility that this withdrawal could be reversed, effectively increasing the account's available balance by this negative (or positive in terms of adding back) amount while the dispute is unresolved.
 Details:

   - For a Disputed Deposit:
     - Available: Decreases by the disputed amount.